-Kayakoy Ghost Town - Village in Turkey
+Kayakoy Turkey - Ghost Town in Fethiye

-After the departure of the Greeks the Levissi city was renamed in a Kayakoy by name of a nearby valley - Kaya Cukuru (pothole from Turkish) and vacant houses were populated with Muslims that came from Macedonia.
+Following the Kayakoy history after the departure of the Greeks the Levissi city was renamed in a Kayakoy by name of a nearby valley - Kaya Cukuru (pothole from Turkish) and vacant houses were populated with Muslims that came from Macedonia.
 However the Macedonians did not like Kayakoy Turkey and they left the village - Kayakoy village became the largest abandoned Greek village of Asia Minor and it is called Kayakoy Ghost Town or Kayakoy Village.

-Now Kayakoy Ghost Town in Turkey is open-air museum with 3.5 thousand preserved houses and three churches.
+Now Kayakoy Ghost Town in Turkey is open-air museum with about 500 preserved houses and three churches.
 The largest of them is the Basilica of Panayia Pyrgiotissa (has been built in 1888) is located on the right of the main street – it is really difficult to pass by this impressive building in the Gothic style.
 It takes your breath away when you come inside and see nobody but the bare walls.

-There numerous small restaurants and cafes in the vicinity of Kayakoy where you may have a break on open air.
+There numerous small restaurants and cafes in the vicinity of Kayakoy Turkey where you may have a break on open air.
 In some restaurants you can may get a brazier at your table cook lamb, chicken, beef, vegetables etc yourself .